BMscis/reach-tutorial/Documentation/Tutorial/Chapters/backend.md

         lenInBlocks: UInt,
     })),
     ```
-    Let's decipher the `getSale()` function :
+    Let's decipher the `getSale()` function:
     > - `Fun([], UInt)` is a Reach function that takes no arguments and returns a UInt.

-    > - `Object({nftId: Token,minBid: UInt,lenInBlocks: UInt,})` is a Reach object that has the following properties :
+    > - `Object({nftId: Token,minBid: UInt,lenInBlocks: UInt,})` is a Reach object that has the following properties:

     > - `nftId` is `Type` token.
     > - `minBid` is `Type` UInt.
     > - `lenInBlocks` is `Type` UInt.

-- Therefore, the `getSale()` function will be called by the backend, and it will expect the frontend to return an `Object` with the following properties :
+- Therefore, the `getSale()` function will be called by the backend, and it will expect the frontend to return an `Object` with the following properties:
     - `nftId`.
     - `minBid`.
     - `lenInBlocks`.